rl-institut/WAM/doc/helpers.rst

 ------

 A templatetag *label* is provided to easily load labels into templates.
-Therefore, labels can be configured in a file *labels.cfg* within application folder.
+To do so, labels can be configured in a file *labels.cfg* within application folder.
 Section, subsection, etc. are supported (use *:* to separate sections) to organize labels within needed structure.

 Example: